Sleep Apnea: Symptoms, Causes, and Treatments

 • Sleep environment

 One of the most important factors that you have to look at is your sleep environment, and if you have a disturbing sleep environment, it will hinder you from falling asleep.
-To have a sound sleep, you have to have a good bedroom environment.
+To fall asleep fast, you have to have a good bedroom environment.
 Try to keep the devices away, and have a routine and a strict principle of not using any devices before 30 minutes of going to sleep.
 This could help in concentrating better, as some people have an impulse to use devices even while they are asleep.

 How will your lifestyle changes help treat sleep apnea?